cdacpankaj73/100-days-100-C-code/README.md

 Day 6: C++ Program to find the Greatest of three numbers

 Day 7: Program to Check Whether a Year is a Leap Year or Not in C++

+Day 8: C++ Program to Check Whether the Number is Prime or Not

+Day 9: Program to find Prime Numbers in a given range in C++